Shopify/ruby-lsp/TROUBLESHOOTING.md

 **Prism constraints**

 Since v0.12.0, Ruby LSP has had a dependency on the [Prism](https://rubygems.org/gems/prism) parser.
 Prior to that, the Prism parser was named [YARP](https://rubygems.org/gems/yarp).
-The fact that the gem was renamed leads to some awkward dependency resolutions.
+The fact that the gem was renamed leads to some awkward dependency resolutions issues.
 Since Prism is a pre-1.0 release, there may be breaking changes introduced in minor versions.
 For that reason, we constrain the version of Prism up to that which is known to be compatible.